Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 The inscriptions in Georgian script from the Fatimid and Crusader period on the walls of cistern G are evidence that Georgian monks used it as a hermitage.
 This suggests the existence of a monastic community at or nearby the site during this period.

 The short loop trail at Horvat Burgin took us about 1.5 hours.
-It is a wonderful route that both kids and adults love.
+It is a beautiful route that both kids and adults love.
 And our whole extended family enjoyed this visit.

 Have you visited Horvat Burgin?
 Tell us in the comment below about your experience.